PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 ## Truffle

-Although Ganache is part of the Truffle suite; the main course, if you like is [Truffle](https://www.trufflesuite.com/truffle) itself.
+Although Ganache is part of the Truffle suite; the main course, if you like, is [Truffle](https://www.trufflesuite.com/truffle) itself.
 Truffle is a development framework for Ethereum which allows you to deploy and test smart contracts quickly.

 Create a directory that will hold our project: